Meet us at E-commerce Warsaw Expo, 25th of October 2024

 Usually, the root of the problem is the site’s capability to understand the intended user’s meaning and return relevant products.

-For instance, if you are a seller of phones and phone cases, your search should understand that iPhone stands for both the phone and its accessories, including cases.
+For instance, if you are a phone and phone case seller, your search should understand that the iPhone search query might stand for both the phone and its accessories, including cases.

 If you are selling fridges, your website should offer the same results for search queries fridge and refrigerator.